In short, no:

 So public liability cover is an important consideration when thinking of what you’ll need from an insurance policy.

-Accidental damage- Limited cover is provided by Airbnb - if you can it may be better to claim through them to protect your No Claims Bonus.
+Limited cover is provided by Airbnb - if you can it may be better to claim through them to protect your no-claims bonus.
 Just remember Airbnb won’t cover damage which is not caused by a stay within your property so it’s best to cover all bases and have this in place on your insurance policy too.

 Airbnb has a wide variety of different property types listed and there’s no way they could all be covered by the same policy.
 We've compiled a list of different properties we found and have provided links to the insurance cover they’d most likely require.